kedoska/engine-slot/README.md

  7. repeat `4` -> `5` -> and `6` but this time override the last parameter of the `process` function (the `storage`) with the `result.exitStorage`

 The `IResult.exitStorage` implements the `IStorage` interface, which is mutated during the `process` function.
 In a non-test environment you probably are storing the `result`, associated to some _user_ information, in order to restore the state of the slot machine, continuing with the _game_.

+# License

+engine-slot
+Copyright (C) 2016 Marco Casula

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+# Credits

+Thanks @webpty for logos